pofulu/sparkar-pftween/README.md

 ![index](https://github.com/pofulu/sparkar-pftween/blob/master/README.assets/index.gif?raw=true)

-PFTween is a wrapped Spark AR animation package.
+**PFTween** is a wrapped Spark AR animation script package.

-You can handle animation in Spark AR just like [DOTween](http://dotween.demigiant.com) in Unity.
+You can use the similar syntax to [DOTween](http://dotween.demigiant.com) to create animation with JavaScript in Spark AR.

 ## Installation